clryan/clryan.github.io/index.md

 layout: default
 ---

-Hi there!
+Hi there, and welcome to my blog!
 I'm a data analyst at DaVita, and I just finished a Master's in Business Analytics at the Carlson School of Management (University of Minnesota).
-I'm interested in predictive modeling and data visualization, as well as causal inference.

-I'm most familiar with R and Python.
+For more about me, (see here)[https://clryan.github.io/about/].